Skip to main content

 The Graduate Certificate in Entrepreneurship can equip you with the knowledge and practical skills to be an agent of change in either a new venture or an established organisation.
 You’ll be taught by leading academic experts in entrepreneurship and business as well as experienced entrepreneurs from industry.

-This course can be taken full-time or alongside your master's study in a different course at the University of Melbourne.
+This course can be taken full-time or alongside your master's studies in a different course at the University of Melbourne.

 Delivery